ucbi/uniform/guides/howtos/Building Files from EEx Templates.md

 Here is an example of what the `runtime.exs.eex` template might contain.

-Note the use of [Code Fences](code-transformations.html#code-fences) at the end of the file.
+Note the use of [Eject Fences](code-transformations.html#eject-fences) at the end of the file.

 ```elixir
 import Config